 - Permanent Scars and Disfigurement – Despite advancements in plastic and reconstructive surgery, burns can cause severe scars and ridged areas due to the accumulation of keloids.

 - Breathing Complications – When a person breathes in hot air or smoke, he or she can suffer from respiratory complications – some of which may be permanent.

 - Bone and Joint Issues – Burns that are deep enough may limit mobility in the joints and bones.
 Scar tissue can also shorten or tighten up the skin, tendons, and muscles, making it difficult for a victim to move.

 Most individuals who suffer from a burn after an accident will have a long recovery ahead of them, because burns may require multiple follow-up appointments, corrective surgeries, and even treatments to prevent or cure infections.
 Even with advancements in technology, severe burns will often leave a person permanently disfigured.

 If you suffered from severe burns due to an accident or someone’s negligence, you may be entitled to compensation.
-You will first need to meet with a personal injury attorney in Louisville to explore your options.
+You will first need to meet with a personal injury attorney to explore your options.
 The Gladstein Law Firm, PLLC can help.
 Schedule a free consultation now by calling us or requesting your appointment online.